Bernard F. Fisher: Post-Vietnam service

 Fisher returned to the Air Defense Command and flew jet interceptors.
 He served with the 496th Fighter Interceptor Squadron out of Hahn Air Base, West Germany, and then with the 525th Fighter Interceptor Squadron at Bitburg Air Base, West Germany.

 In October 1969, he became Operations Officer with the 87th Fighter Interceptor Squadron at Duluth International Airport, Minnesota, serving in this squadron until June 1971, when he became Senior Air Force Advisor for the 25th Air Division at Gowen Air National Guard Base in Boise, Idaho, until his retirement from the Air Force on June 30, 1974.

 Later years

 Fisher retired to his hometown of Kuna, Idaho, where he lived with his wife Realla until her death on April 27, 2008.

-In 1981, Fisher was a Republican candidate for governor in Idaho.

 In 1985 and again in 2005, Fisher was inducted into the Gathering of Eagles program and told the story of the rescue during the Battle of A Shau to groups of young military officers.

 On May 3, 2008, Fisher received his diploma from the University of Utah, 57 years after attending classes.
 He was officially recognized for his past academic achievements and decorated military career.

 He died on August 16, 2014.